How Jane’s Addiction’s ‘Nothing’s Shocking’ Predicted the ’90s

-Released 25 years ago today on Aug.
+Released on Aug.
 23, 1988, Jane’s Addiction’s official studio debut stands up with the most influential albums of all time.
-Original and forward-looking, it served as a warning shot for the coming alt-rock revolution, and it’s had a lasting effect on radio, as ‘Jane Says’ and ‘Mountain Song’ remain in heavy rotation.
+Original and forward-looking, it served as a warning shot for the coming alt-rock revolution, and it’s had a lasting effect on radio, as “Jane Says” and “Mountain Song” remain in heavy rotation.

-Musically, ‘Nothing Shocking’ is the most cohesive of Jane’s Addiction’s albums — and it may be the most mainstream.
+Nothing’s Shocking is the most cohesive of Jane’s Addiction’s albums — and it may be the most mainstream.
 That makes sense, given that it was the L.A. group’s first go at a major studio release.
-The opening track, ‘Up the Beach,’ is the perfect gateway drug: a laid-back bass line to start, followed by a soaring wall of guitar.
-From there, guitarist Dave Navarro lets loose with the heroics, and on the second track, ‘Ocean Size,’ he comes out of nowhere with a tremendous solo that builds and builds, showcasing his chops.
-A couple songs later, we get ‘Ted, Just Admit It…,’ about famed serial killer Ted Bundy, and its from a lyric in that tune that the record gets its title.
+The opening track, “Up the Beach,” is the perfect gateway drug: a laid-back bass line to start, followed by a soaring wall of guitar.
+From there, guitarist Dave Navarro lets loose with the heroics, and on the second track, “Ocean Size,” he comes out of nowhere with a tremendous solo that builds and builds, showcasing his chops.
+A couple of songs later, we get “Ted, Just Admit It…,” about famed serial killer Ted Bundy, and it’s from a lyric in that tune that the record gets its title.

-Although fans and critics often praise Navarro and JA frontman Perry Farrell, bassist Eric Avery’s contributions shouldn’t be overlooked.
-Avery helped write two of the album’s most notable tracks — ‘Jane Says’ and ‘Mountain Song,’ both based on their bass lines — and his playing takes a front seat throughout.
-In recent years, Avery has garnered attention for twice quitting a re-formed JA, leaving Nine Inch Nails and parting ways with Garbage, but it’s possible he’s one of those rare examples of a songwriter in bassist’s clothing.
-Possible commitment issues notwithstanding, Avery deserves credit for a lot of what’s great about ‘Nothing Shocking.’
+Although fans and critics often praise Navarro and frontman Perry Farrell, bassist Eric Avery’s contributions shouldn’t be overlooked.
+Avery helped write two of the album’s most notable tracks — “Jane Says” and “Mountain Song,” both based on their bass lines — and his playing takes a front seat throughout.
+Avery deserves credit for a lot of what’s great about Nothing’s Shocking.

 Farrell’s vocals, meanwhile, are strangely perfect for 1988; they have a screamy-clean quality that would’ve sat well with the hair-metal dudes, but they’re just insane enough not to warrant comparisons to the Warrants and Poisons of the time.
 In a sense, Jane’s Addiction was straddling the ’80s and the ’90s, whether they knew it or not.
-While Nirvana’s ‘Nevermind’ has been singled out as the most groundbreaking album of the ’90s, this ’80s classic may well deserve that distinction.
-The world just wasn’t yet ready to give up its ‘Cherry Pie.’
+While Nirvana’s Nevermind has been singled out as the most groundbreaking album of the ’90s, this ’80s classic may well deserve that distinction.